Feastio

 • Lychee and rhubarb bitter

+Both of the creative cocktails were colorful, garnished with fresh herbs, and easy to drink.
 Mine included a paper straw, something I'm happy to see more of for environmental reasons.
 However, I must admit the feel of plastic on the lips is a noticeably better experience.

-Related: Best Bars in Copenhagen
+Related: Top Bars in Copenhagen

 Mediterranean treasure